apache/druid/docs/tutorials/tutorial-transform.md

 * [All functions](../querying/sql-functions.md) for a list of functions that can be used to transform data.
 * [Transform spec reference](../ingestion/ingestion-spec.md/#transformspec) to learn more about transforms in JSON-based batch ingestion.
-* [Query filters](../querying/filters.md) to learn about the types of filters available.
 * [WHERE clause](../querying/sql.md#where) to learn how to specify filters in Druid SQL.